-For the purposes of marking, the interpretation is taken to be what the historian says in the given extract, the nature of the claims made and the conclusions drawn.
-It is not what the extract says: it is what you can infer from the extract.
+The interpretation is taken to be what the historian says in the given extract, the nature of the claims made and the conclusions drawn.
 The approach is seen as what the historian brings to their study of the topic, what they are interested in, the questions s/he asks, the methods they use.
-There is a close inter-relationship between the interpretation and the approach, since the former emerges from the latter, and marking will not insist on any rigid distinctions between the two.
+There is a close relationship between the interpretation and the approach, since the former emerges from the latter.
+Marking will not insist on any rigid distinctions between the two.
 Marks will be awarded according to the following criteria.
 Markers will be instructed first to determine the level an answer reaches in relation to AO2(b), and to award a mark accordingly.
 In general, the mark subsequently awarded in relation to AO1(a) will be in the same level, since the ability to recall, select and deploy relevant historical material will be central to any effective analysis and evaluation of the interpretation.
 However, in exceptional cases, generally where answers lack effective contextual support, markers will have the discretion to award marks in different levels for the two assessment objectives.